 1. Boy Scout Financial Policy requires all Councils to report in a three fund format.
 The funds are:

-2. The Audited Consolidated Financial Statements are made up of six basic sections.
-The operations of the Council are consolidated with the operations of Teton Whitewater, LLC a for–profit subsidiary.
-Those six sections are:
+2. The Audited Consolidated Financial Statements are made up of 6 basic sections.
+The operations of the Council are consolidated with the operations of Teton Whitewater, LC a for–profit subsidiary.
+Those 6 sections are:

-The budgeting process for a year begins in the spring of the prior year and usually concludes in November when the volunteer executive board of the council approves the upcoming year’s operating budget.
-The Budget was approved by the board at their meeting on November 18, 2015.
+The budgeting process for a year begins in the spring of 2016 and usually concludes in November of that year when the Board of Directors approves the upcoming year’s operating budget.
+The Budget was approved by the Board at their meeting on November 9, 2016.

-- Those are reviewed by their functional leadership and the accounting department, and are entered into the accounting system.
+- Those are reviewed by their Supervisors, the Accounting Department and put into the accounting system.

-- The Budget is then compiled and reviewed by the Council’s staff leadership cabinet, made up of the Scout executive, director of support services, director of development, director of field service, and the chief financial officer.
+- The Budget is then compiled and reviewed by the Cabinet, made up of the Scout Executive, Director of Support Services, Director of Development, Director of Field Services and the Chief Financial Officer.

-- Changes recommended and approved by the cabinet are implemented into the proposed budget and prepared for presentation to, and review by, the volunteer Budget Committee.
+- Changes recommended and approved by the Cabinet are implemented into the budget and the paperwork is prepared to present the budget to the Budget Committee.

-- The Budget Committee meets and reviews the budget.
-Further changes are recommended, and the budget is approved for presentation to the council officers and executive board.
+- The Budget Committee meets and reviews the budget and further changes are usually recommended and, once made, the budget is approved by them.

-- The Budget is presented to the council officers for approval, usually during the first part of November, and the full executive board approves it later that month.
+- The Budget is presented to the Officers for approval and once they approve it, usually during the first part of November and the full Board approves it later that month.